Step 1

 Step 5

-Start managing and monitor your database instances:
+Start managing and monitoring your database instances: